Chase Ultimate Rewards Guide: How To Earn, Redeem & Partners

 - Chase Sapphire Preferred and Chase Sapphire Reserve

 - Continuing through April 30, 2021, Sapphire Reserve cardmembers’ points will be worth 50% more, and 25% more for Sapphire Preferred cardmembers, when redeemed for statement credits through Chase towards purchases at grocery and home improvement stores, when dining at restaurants, including takeout and delivery services, as well as contributions to eligible charitable organizations.
+Sapphire Reserve members can also redeem their points against the annual fee.

 Amazon Pay with Points